GERJanB/FSServerModDownloader/README.md

 6. Now all you need to do is run the Programm and it should automatically download all Mods from the Server that are missing from your local Mods Directory

+## Build from Source
+If you just want to run the Application without installing follow these Steps:

+1. Install the latest Version of [NodeJS](https://nodejs.org/en/download)
+2. Clone the Repository
+3. Inside of the Directory run `node index.js`
+4. Put you `config.json` in the same directory as the index.js

+If you want to create your own Binary follow these Steps:

+1. Install the latest Version of [NodeJS](https://nodejs.org/en/download)
+2. Clone the Repository
+3. Run `npm install -g @yao-pkg/pkg`
+4. In the package.json under `targets` specify your operating system (Default are Windows and Linux, you can just delete the one you don't need)
+5. In the Root Directory of the Project run `pkg .`
+6. The created Binary will be in the `dist` Directory